E-Printer/Safeguarding-Project/README.md

 ### Other Accessibility Measures:
 Font sizes are large enough to read, and line spacing ensures easy readability.

+# AI Usage

+Script taken from OpenAI to close navigation menu on screens of 768px and smaller once menu option has been selected.

 # Features Implementation

 ## Feature: Contact cards